sheindyfr/Sharp/README.md

 # Sharp
-A social app for sharing chargers
+### A social app for sharing chargers.
+Forgot your charger?
+Is the battery going to end? no matter...
+Open 'Sharp' and find the close chargers.